JavaForRetards/.github/summaries/4-methods-and-classes-2.md

 ## Advanced abstraction
 Last lesson, we learned that we children of a class *can* be treated as if they belonged to their parent.
 As it happens, all classes in Java implicitly extend a special class: `Object`.

 `Object` provides a number of default methods as well, but you needn't concern yourself with those for now.
-What matters to us is the implication of this: `Object` effectively becomes something capable of storing *any* reference.
+What matters to us is that `Object` effectively becomes a type capable of storing *any* reference.
 A variable that is declared as being of `Object` can effectively store any type of value:

 ```java
 Object a = 1; //remember?
 "Integer" is a class as well, equivalent but separate from "int"!